ppizarror/pygame-menu/README.md

 - *disable(closelocked)*

     Disables Menu (doesn't check events and draw on the surface).
-If *closelocked* is *True*, all the locked penned submenus are closed too.
+If *closelocked* is *True*, all the locked submenus are closed too.

     ```python
     menu = pygameMenu.Menu(...)